jayaram2000/AWS_Tag_compliance/README.md

 ### Deployment Procedure

-1) Create a AWS Lambda funtion in the same region as the EC2 instances
+1) Create an AWS Lambda funtion in the same region as the EC2 instances
     * Use python 3.9 runtime and default role with basic Lambda permissions
     * Add AmazonEC2FullAccess, AmazonDynamoDBFullAccess policies to the default role created
-3)
+    *

+2) Add environment variables for Email account to notify users
+    * Enable 2-factor authentication for the mail account and generate an app password
+    * Add the following envirnoment varibales under the configuration->environment variables in lambda funtion
+      ~~~
+      mail_username : yourmail@example.com
+      mail_password : your_password
+      ~~~

+3) Create a trigger to call the lambda funtion hourly
+    * Create a new trigger using EventBridge CloudWatch Events
+    * create a new rule with any suitable name and the given schedule expression <b>cron(0 * * * ? *)

-4)  How/where to download your program
+5)  How/where to download your program
 * Any modifications needed to be made to files/folders

 ### Executing program